 Microsoft Viva Connections doesn’t have any additional cost, but it does require a SharePoint Online license.

 If people are spending more time in Teams, they could miss important company news or updates.
-By bringing the content from your SharePoint intranet into Viva Connections, you create a richer, more personalised employee experience.
+By bringing the content from your SharePoint intranet into Viva Connections, you create a richer, more personalized employee experience.

 By integrating company communications and news into Teams, Microsoft is aiming to address engagement challenges.